-CAN Triggering
+CAN/CAN FD Triggering

-To set up the oscilloscope to capture a CAN signal, see "Setup for CAN Signals" on page 345.
+To set up the oscilloscope to capture a CAN signal, see "Setup for CAN/CAN FD Signals" on page 405.

-The Controller Area Network (CAN) trigger allows triggering on CAN version 2.0A and 2.0B signals.
+The Controller Area Network (CAN) trigger allows triggering on CAN version 2.0A, 2.0B, and CAN FD (Flexible Data-rate) signals.